 Due to increased insight into addiction disorders, more people are obtaining treatment.
-According to the U.S. Bureau of Labor Statistics (BLS), jobs for substance abuse and behavioral disorder counselors were expected to increase by about 22% during the 2014-2024 decade, which is faster than the average for all occupations.
-The BLS also estimated a median annual salary of $39,980 for such counselors in 2015.
-Outpatient care centers were the top employers for these professionals; hospitals, while employing far fewer counselors, were among the highest-paying employers.
+According to the U.S. Bureau of Labor Statistics (BLS), jobs for substance abuse and behavioral disorder counselors were expected to increase by about 25% during the 2019-2029 decade, which is much faster than the average for all occupations.
+The BLS also estimated a median annual salary of $47,660 for such counselors in 2020.
+Outpatient care centers were the top employers for these professionals; business, professional, labor, political, and similar organizations, while employing far fewer counselors, were among the highest-paying employers.

 States require counselors to meet educational requirements and complete an examination in order to practice professionally.
 Specific requirements vary by state.
 In order to maintain licensing credentials, professional counselors must also complete continuing education hours each year.